Kiss of the Spider Woman (1985 film): Development

 As noted in Puig's 2001 biography, Manuel Puig and the Spider Woman: His Life and Fictions, the novel was banned in Argentina, and the English translation edition preceded a widespread publication in Spanish.
 The novel was considered for a film adaptation by Rainer Werner Fassbinder and other directors.
 In 1981, Argentine-born director Héctor Babenco was in Los Angeles, to accept an award from the Los Angeles Film Critics Association for his breakout feature film, Pixote.
 At the reception, Los Angeles Times critic Kevin Thomas asked Babenco about his future projects, and the director mentioned his desire to adapt Puig's novel, starring Burt Lancaster.
 The actor was in attendance at the event, and Thomas introduced him to Babenco.

-When Lancaster expressed interest, Babenco initially assumed he was disingenuous, but promised to send him a copy of the novel.
+When Lancaster expressed interest, Babenco initially doubted his seriousness, but promised to send him a copy of the novel.
 Several days later, Lancaster's assistant telephoned Babenco to make sure Kiss of the Spider Woman was in the mail, and the director sent it right away.
 The two met in the coming weeks at the New York Critics’ award ceremony, and Lancaster committed to the role of Molina.

 Babenco met American producer David Weisman in early 1982 through a mutual friend to discuss bringing “Latin American magical realism” into the mainstream.
-Although Lancaster was attached, giving it built in marketability, the novel's untraditional narrative made it a challenge to adapt, and its homosexual theme was perceived as a detriment to attracting widespread audiences.
+Although Lancaster was attached, giving it built-in marketability, the novel's non-traditional narrative made it a challenge to adapt, and its homosexual theme was perceived as a detriment to attracting mainstream audiences.
 Babenco, who was an expatriate in Brazil at that time, feared a xenophobic backlash against the production for casting American actors.
 Additional obstacles to the production included Manuel Puig's antagonism toward Babenco; he did not like Pixote, and suspected the director was an “opportunist.”